 How Long before It Has to Be Registered?

-Under the EU directives, you are considered to be resident in Spain if you spend more than 183 days of the year here.
-This is why, you are only permitted to drive a UK registered vehicle in Spain for up to 6 months of the year.
+Under the current EU directives, you are considered to be a resident in Spain if you spend more than 183 days of the year here.
+This is the reason why, you are only permitted to drive a UK registered vehicle in Spain for up to 6 months of the year.

 Beyond the 6 months, you will need to either